 Camping in 30-degree weather is a fun and exciting experience, but it does require some preparation.

-If you’re planning on camping out in cold conditions this winter, be sure to practice at home first, check the forecast for your destination region, and pack plenty of warm clothes.
+If you plan to camp out in cold conditions this winter, practice at home first, check the forecast for your destination region, and pack plenty of warm clothes.

-It’s always good to do a dry run before you head out for a camping trip, especially if you’ll be spending time outdoors during times when temperatures drop significantly after dark.
+Doing a dry run before heading out for a camping trip is always good, especially if you’ll be spending time outdoors when temperatures drop significantly after dark.